102100517/IntroToAIAssignment2/README.md

 These objects have some getter/setter methods, however these are mostly for convienience so that expression->argument->name can instead be written as expression->getName() Most of the underlying variables are still publicly accessible.
+This implementation allows for compatibility with both generic & horn knowledge bases.

+### Test cases
+Both BC & FC were tested & successfully complete the test examples given.

 ### Algorithms Implemented